Information for USNH Staff

 How do I know which courses will be covered by my USNH Tuition Benefits and which may be covered by a Carsey School Scholarship?

-Depending on whether you choose the 14- or 24-month program and when you choose to start the program (summer, fall, or spring terms), determines which courses will be covered under the USNH Tuition Benefits or the Carsey School Scholarship.
-Select your desired course pathway to download the corresponding course, benefits, and scholarship schedule shown below:
+Depending on which graduate program you choose and when you wish to start the program (fall, spring, or summer), determines which courses will be covered under the USNH Tuition Benefits, with a Carsey School tuition scholarship, or will be self-paid.

 How can I learn more?

-For questions and detailed information about enrolling in the Master of Arts in Community Development Policy and Practice program as a USNH student, please contact:
+For questions and detailed information about enrolling in one of the Carsey School’s master’s degree programs as a USNH student, please contact Sanjeev Sharma at 603.862.1871.